 You can increase the resolution of any image in Adobe Photoshop to make the image clearer and of HD quality.
 A high resolution in Photoshop will increase the overall quality of your image, and you can also alter the width and height, or resample the image for a better result.

-Image Resolution in Adobe Photoshop
+How to Improve Photo Resolution in Adobe Photoshop

-To change the document size, resolution, or resample an image are some of the things that the resize image Adobe Photoshop tools do well, and our step by step guide can help.
+To change the document size, resolution, or resample an image are some of the things that the resize image Adobe Photoshop tools do well, and our step-by-step guide can help.
 This process applies to a variety of file types, including JPEG.

 Changing the Image Size

-How to resize an image in Adobe Photoshop starts with the Image menu, where you’ll select Image Size to open the image size dialog box.
+How to resize an image file in Adobe Photoshop starts with the Image menu, where you’ll select Image Size to open the image size dialog box.
 The shortcut Opt + Cmd + I for Mac devices or Alt + I for Windows devices will also get you to this dialog box to change document size.

 Changes and Increases to Image Size